cfu288/CellNeuro/Notes.md

               |____________________________
           '''
   * This happens because Ach oppens a channel that allows passage of both Na+ and K, but k flows out
-  * Reversal potential is Vmwhere the Na+ entering is balanced by K+ exiting and therer is not net current. will see no change in Vm when apply ACh
+  * Reversal potential is Vm where the Na+ entering is balanced by K+ exiting and there is not net current. will see no change in Vm when apply ACh
-  * Vrev in this case when PNa+ = P +
+  * Vrev in this case when PNa+ = PK+
     Vrev = Ena + Ek /2 -> halfway between equilibrium potentials
   * V = IR, V is voltage from battery (driving force on ion), I is current ion carries, R is 1/G conductance of membrane to ion
     * for ion A, V = Vm - Ea) = Ia(1/gn)
     * Ia = ga(Vm - Ea)